 Tel: +27 46 603 8385

-Professor Di Wilmot works in geography, environmental and sustainability education.
-Her expertise is in curriculum and pedagogy in geography education with a focus on transformative teacher education.
-Di is the elected Dean of the Faculty of Education at Rhodes University, a position she has held for the past ten years.
-She is a Senator and Senate representative on the Rhodes University Council, a member of Universities South Africa Education Deans’ Forum and the Rhodes University Mathematics Education Project (RUMEP) and Chairperson of the Institute for the Study of Englishes of Africa (ISEA) and Centre for Social Development (CSD) Boards.
-Di has been re-elected to serve a second four-year term (2020-2024) as a member of the Steering Committee of the International Geographical Union (IGU) Commission on Geography Education (CGE).
-She is series co-editor with Dr Claire Brooks of the Springer IGU-CGE Book Series International Perspectives on Geographical Education.
-She serves on the Editorial Board of the Journal of Geography Education for Southern Africa (JoGESA).
+Professor Di Wilmot works in geography education.
+Her expertise is in curriculum and pedagogy with a focus on transformative teacher education.
+Di is the former Dean of the Faculty of Education at Rhodes University, a position she held for the eleven years.
+Di is a member of the Steering Committee of the International Geographical Union (IGU) Commission on Geography Education (CGE).
+She is series co-editor with Professor Claire Brooks of the Springer IGU-CGE Book Series International Perspectives on Geographical Education.

 Lee, J., Catling, S., Bednarz, R., Kidman, G., Krause, U., Martija, A., Ohnishi, K., Wilmot, D., Zechna, S. (2020).
 A multinational study of authors’ perceptions of and practical approaches to writing geography textbooks.
 International Research in Geographical and Environmental Education.

 Manik, S., & Wilmot, D. (2019).
 Geography Education: Southern Africa Staking a Claim.
 Guest Editorial.
 Journal of Geography Education for Southern Africa, 4(2), 8-10.